MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <!-- Device-{ProfileName}-NativeProfile-Authentication-Eap-Configuration-Description-Begin -->
 <!-- Description-Source-DDF -->
 HTML encoded XML of the EAP configuration.
-For more information about EAP configuration XML, see <https://docs.microsoft.com/windows/client-management/mdm/eap-configuration>.
+For more information,see [EAP configuration](eap-configuration.md).
 <!-- Device-{ProfileName}-NativeProfile-Authentication-Eap-Configuration-Description-End -->

 <!-- Device-{ProfileName}-NativeProfile-Authentication-Eap-Configuration-Editable-Begin -->